Self-Advocacy and Lupus: Charting the Course of Your Healthcare Destiny

 Enlist an Ally

 You don’t have to go this alone.
-Having a friend or family member who has even a general understanding of lupus (and a vested interest in your well-being) attend appointments with you may be just what you need to not only decrease stress, but provide a second pair of ears and eyes as well.
+Having someone from your support system who has even a general understanding of lupus (and a vested interest in your well-being) attend appointments with you may be just what you need to not only decrease stress, but provide a second pair of ears and eyes as well.
 This person may also be able to ask different questions of your healthcare provider that you may have not thought of as well as offer a different perspective to both you and your attending practitioner.
 It’s also important to note that experiencing a lupus flare, brain fog, or fatigue may impede your ability to focus and stay on task so having your best friend or sister with you at your next visit may prove invaluable.

 Probably the single most important thing you can do to take command of your care is to ask questions!
 As important as this task is, however, it may not always seem like the easiest thing to do.
 I think it’s natural to not want to appear as second-guessing what your practitioner is telling you because we place that person in a position of power, but most good providers welcome questions and appreciate that you are taking an active role in your own health.
 This is about you, not about some initials after a name and a degree on a wall.
 If you find yourself uncomfortable with asking questions, this is a great time to bring your ally with you to your next visit – as someone who is one step removed from your care, they may find that the art of asking questions comes more easily.